Where is the best place to buy property in Lisbon?

 What is it like to live in Belém, Ajuda, and Restelo?

 This is the last neighborhood within the Lisbon municipality.
-It is a very historic neighborhood filled with lots of museums and monuments, as well as large gardens and parks.
+It is a historic neighborhood with many museums and monuments, large gardens and parks, and potentially your dream property.
 Ajuda and Restelo are also in and around the Belém district.
-They are very tranquil and safe neighborhoods with houses, villas, and apartments that give good views of the Tagus River and the Ponte 25 de Abril.
+They are tranquil and safe neighborhoods with houses, villas, and apartments with good views of the Tagus River and the Ponte 25 de Abril.

 Property prices in Belém, Ajuda and Restelo